ramauers/GsCsvSupport/README.md

 # GsCsvSupport
 Handling of csv-files for GemStone/S

-This package currently contains the class CsvReader.
-A corresponding class CsvWriter may be added in future.
+This package currently contains the classes CsvReader and CsvWriter.

 ## CsvReader